 - Catalana Occidente

 - DKV Seguros – Our plan is the DKV Integral Complet, through our local Zurich Agent in Almunecar.
+I am not sure if you need to reside in Spain to get this or if you can purchase in advance for the visa.
+Locally for us, it seems to be the same network of doctors available in the Sanitas plans.
+Do your homework.
 Updated: As of June 2105

 Some American friends of ours, currently in Spain, were specifically seeking out Maternity coverage, and it appears that Sanitas offers good coverage as well.
 Some friends of ours (US Citizens) in town also use Sanitas.
 Much of their site is in English and they offer a live chat, so it is great for asking all types of questions.
 We received a “same day” quote for coverage , plus they sent us a detailed list of alternative options.
 Great customer service.